General Admissions Procedures

 The college and the Sonic Arts program in Music and Audio Technology have their own admissions procedures and application forms.
 You must be accepted to both the college and the Sonic Arts program to begin your studies.
 You may submit both applications simultaneously or one followed by another.
 The choice is up to the applicant.

-City College of New York is one of the schools that constitutes the City University of New York (CUNY).
+City College of New York is one of the schools that constitute the City University of New York (CUNY).
 Therefore, all applications for admission to the college are submitted to CUNY.
 Please use code number 0151 (BFA Music) in the CUNY application to indicate the program you want to attend at City College.

 Transfer Students and Class Placement – Music Courses